All Episodes

 Jason Lewis with you from Minneapolis tomorrow.

-Uh listen, we got like 30 seconds for I got a scoot.
+Listen, we got like 30 seconds before.

-So Daniel in Pennsylvania, hang on, he's got an interesting point about where maybe the Gitmo terrorists ought to be sent elsewhere.
+He's got an interesting point about where maybe the Gitmo terrorists ought to be sent elsewhere.

 I'm a huge fan of Guantanamo.

-Don't want to be a name-dropper, but I've visited it and have much to say about it.
+Don't want to be a name dropper, but I've visited it and have much to say about it.

-But we'll also visit with Ed Gillespie, close advisor to the president, talk a little drill here, drill now, pay less.
+Talk a little drill here, drill now, pay less.

-But as we close this hour, um having invoked Haditha, the uh the very unfortunate story in which Marine after marine after marine after marine is being cleared or the charges dropped.
+But as we close this hour, having invoked Haditha, the very unfortunate story in which marine after marine after marine after marine is being cleared or the charges dropped, is there anything recorded in audio history that's more despicable than Jack Murtha's derision of them as cold-blooded killers before the evidence even came in?

 And I say that not because he agrees or disagrees with me.